NY Hall of Science: Kiosk Sim

 3. Deluge: Hey!
 The baby birds look just like the drought survivors.

-(Voiceover) You see a number of medium ground finches eating small, soft seeds.
+“You see a number of medium ground finches eating small, soft seeds.
 They ignore the larger tough seeds.
-You hang a mist net to take a closer look.
+You hang a mist net to take a closer look.”

-(Action) Tap mist net to open it (to capture birds).
+Wireframe: Tap mist net to capture birds.

-(Voiceover) You gently remove each bird from the net.
+“You gently remove each bird from the net.
 You band its leg so you can recognize it later.
-Then you use a caliper to measure the size of its beak.
+Then you use a caliper to measure the size of its beak.”

 Result